ariessa/blockchain-dex-events/README.md

 Using https://polygon-rpc.com/ RPC node as a service, write the code and RPC call to obtain totalSupply of the MANA token issued on the Polygon (MATIC) blockchain.
 You may consider using the ERC-20 ABI for your solution.

-\*\* You may approach the above natively or with a library such as Ethereum.rb, web3js, or ethers
+\*\* You may approach the above natively or with a library such as Ethereum.rb, web3js, or ethers.

 <br/>